-OAuthAuthentication.authorize_url(scope: list, state: str = None) → tuple
+OAuthAuthentication.authorize\url (scope: list, state: str = None) $\rightarrow$ tuple

-Returns the URL to which the user can be redirected to authorize your application to access his/her account.
-It will also return the state which can be used for CSRF protection.
-A state is generated if not passed to this method.
+Returns the URL to which the user can be redirected to authorize your application to access his/her account and the state which can be used for CSRF protection as a tuple.

-- scope The requested scope. - state Optional state, when omitted a random value is generated.
+- scope The requested scope - state Optional state, when omitted a random value is generated

-Returns 2-tuple containing the URL to redirect the user to and the randomly generated state.
+Returns 2-tuple containing the URL to redirect the user to and the randomly generated state

-'''

-OAuthAuthentication.obtain_token (redirect_url: str, state: str) \rightarrow str

-'''

-Exchange the code that was obtained using authorize_url for an authorization token.
-The code is extracted from the URL that redirected the user back to your site.
+OAuthAuthentication.obtain\token ( $redirect\url: str, state: str$ ) $\rightarrow$ str Exchange the code obtained using $authorize\url$ for an authorization token.

-- redirect_url The full URL the user was redirected to. - state The state used in the authorize url.
+- redirect\url The full URL the user was redirected to - state The state used in the authorize url

-Returns The authorization token.
+Returns The authorization token